entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Cloutier et al. (2020): Character 70 of Zhu et al. (2017) has been divided into two binary characters (char.
 70 and 171).

+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "1"

 71. Articulation of pterygoids: pterygoids not articulating with each other (0); pterygoids articulating with each other (1)

 > Daeschler *et al*.
 (2006), Character 14; Swartz (2012), Character 70; Zhu *et al*.
 (2017), Character 71; Clack *et al*.
 (2012), Character 18 (in part), Chen *et al*.
 (2018), Character 17; Cloutier *et al*.
 (2020), Character 71; Simões and Pierce (2021), Character 59; Clement *et al*.
 (2021), Character 71; Lu *et al*.
 (2012), Character 100; Long *et al*.
 (2006), Character 24; Choo *et al*.
 (2024), Character 71
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 72. Proportions of entopterygoid: anterior end level with processus ascendens (0); anterior end considerably anterior to processus ascendens (1)

 > Daeschler *et al*.
 (2006), Character 13; Swartz (2012), Character 69; Zhu *et al*.
 (2017), Character 72; Cloutier *et al*.
 (2020), Character 72; Simões and Pierce (2021), Character 60; Clement *et al*.
 (2021), Character 72; Lu *et al*.
 (2012), Character 104; Long *et al*.
 (2006), Character 23; Choo *et al*.
 (2024), Character 72
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 73. Number of fang pairs on ectopterygoid: two (0); one (1); none (2)